faudio/faudio/doc/Data structures.md

 @note
     This page is under construction.

-The Audio Engine include a set of general purpose [persistent&nbsp;data&nbsp;structures][persistent], which are primarily used for message passing between the audio thread and other threads.
+Fae include a set of general purpose [persistent&nbsp;data&nbsp;structures][persistent], which are primarily used for message passing between the audio thread and other threads.
 The fact that the data structures are persistent eliminate many of the problems commonly associated with multi-threaded programming.

 The data structures in Fae are somewhat different from the structures found in most languages, in that they have single-ownership semantics.
 This